Alcohol poisoning signs and symptoms include:

 Alcohol poisoning is an emergency

 - Call 911 or your local emergency number immediately.
-Never assume that a person will sleep off alcohol poisoning.
+Never assume the person will sleep off alcohol poisoning.

 - Be prepared to provide information.
 If you know, be sure to tell hospital or emergency personnel the kind and amount of alcohol the person drank, and when.